Miguel Cotto: Early career

 Early in his career Cotto defeated former world title contender John Brown by decision in the tenth round.
 He led the score through the entire fight and scored a knockdown in the second round.
 The judges gave Cotto scores of 100–89, 100–89, and 100–88.

 In 2001, Cotto suffered a dangerous injury that threatened his boxing career.
 As he was driving to the gymnasium at 5 a.m., he apparently fell asleep and crashed, breaking his arm and requiring hospitalization.

-On September 13, 2003, Cotto defeated Demetrio Ceballos by knockout in the seventh round at Las Vegas.
+On September 13, 2003, Cotto Sr. defeated Demetrio Ceballos by knockout in the seventh round at Las Vegas.
 In a fight where Cotto injured Ceballos with numerous combinations in the sixth round, switching between the orthodox and southpaw stances.
 In the seventh round Cotto displayed an aggressive style that led to the referee stopping the fight with 0:32 remaining in the round.
 With this, he was ranked number one in his division by the World Boxing Association.

 Cotto's first fight of 2004, was a fourth-round knockout victory over the former world title contender Victoriano Sosa.
 This was after an eventful week prior to the fight, which included Cotto having to wait four hours for his luggage to arrive (after a 2 a.m. local time arrival) at McCarran International Airport in Las Vegas, and almost being removed from the Mandalay Bay Hotel, where the fight was held, by a security guard who thought he was an unaccompanied minor.

 On April 8, 2004, he defeated the former world title challenger, Lovemore N'dou, by unanimous decision in Las Vegas.
 The first three rounds of the fight had a slow pace with neither of the boxers establishing control of the fight.
 Cotto dominated the fourth and fifth rounds managing to land combinations on N'dou's head.
 N'dou won the seventh and eighth rounds after landing more accurate hits than Cotto.
 The last three rounds were even with both fighters establishing short periods of control in the fight.
 The judges gave Cotto scores of 117–111, 116–112, and 115–113.